dlgiao/DependencyInjection-project/di_js/README.md

 npm run start
 ````

-This will execute the main script, demonstrating the usage of different versions (V1 and V2) of DAO and Service implementations.
+This will execute the main function in the index.js file, demonstrating the usage of different versions (MAS and HR) of DAO and Service implementations.

 ## Dependencies

 This project requires:

 - Node.js

+## Contributions

+Contributions to enhance and expand this project are welcome.
+Feel free to fork the repository, make your changes, and submit a pull request.

 ## License